wp-plugins/video-thumbnails/readme.txt

 1. The Video Thumbnail meta box on the Edit Post page

 == Changelog ==

+= 1.5 =
+* Video thumbnails are now only saved when a post's status changes to published.
+* Removed URL field from the Video Thumbnail meta box on the Edit Post Page
+* Added a "Reset Video Thumbnail" button to the meta box
+* Accidental duplicate images should no longer be problem

 = 1.1.1 =
 * Fixed a bug related to scheduled posts sometimes not saving thumbnail URL to the meta field